 Your dog will need energy when recuperating.
 However, you cannot give the dog kibble as it will make the situation worse.
 Instead, prepare a bland diet and feed the dog until diarrhea passes.

 How to Prepare a Bland Diet

 A bland diet is a homemade meal that is easy on your dog’s digestive system and contains ingredients that should restore solid stool.
-It is usually lean meat such as turkey, chicken, or hamburger for most dogs and carbohydrates such as sweet potato or white rice.

 To prepare this meal, use chopped or ground meat.
 Boil it until cooked and drain the excess water.
 Boil the rice and mix it with the ground meat.